 Heart of the Valley Children’s Choir is comprised of five and a half choirs.
 The combined choirs number approximately 300 children from grades two through twelve.
 If you (or your child) are interested in becoming a member of HVCC, please read about our sign-ups HERE.

 Gracenotes is an introductory choir for our youngest singers.
-It is an non-audition group for 2nd graders and only takes place during our spring term.
-The goal of the Gracenotes is to familiarize these young singers to music, singing, focus, fun, and the Heart of the Valley Children’s Choir Way.
-Gracenotes have rehearsal from 6:15pm-7:15pm on Tuesday nights (April-June) with our Preparatory Choir and Children’s Choir 1.
+It is an non-audition group for 2nd graders and meets only during our spring term.
+The goal of the Gracenotes is to familiarize these young singers with music, singing, focus, fun, and the Heart of the Valley Children’s Choir way.
+Gracenotes singers rehearse from 6:15pm-7:15pm on Tuesday nights (April-June) with our Preparatory Choir and Children’s Choir 1.
 This choir performs one song at our year-end concert, the Beth Powell Memorial Concert.

 Gracenotes was established in 2011.
 Enrollment for Gracenotes is held in March.